entdark/jk2mp/README.md

 =====

 # Introduction #
 This is the source code of Star Wars Jedi Knight 2: Jedi Outcast Multiplayer v1.04.
 The goal of this source is to be compilable in Microsoft Visual Studio 2010 (and therefore later versions).
 The code is cleaned a bit and has some minor fixes.
+UPD: thanks to mike-pm, the game also compiles on Linux with CMake.

 # Building #
 By default it builds 2 applications (.exe): jk2mp and jk2Ded; and 3 dinamic libraries (.dll): cgamex86, uix86 and jk2mpgamex86.
 It doesn't build QVMs but the code of them is left so it is possible to build them as well.